isabella232/datajoint-file-validator/docs/tutorial/1-validate.md

 ## 1.6.
 List Available Manifests

 Although the File Validator package gives you a toolbox for creating your own manifest files for custom fileset types, it also includes commonly used fileset types that you can use out of the box.
-You can list the available manifests using the `list_manifests` function in the Python API.
+These include manifests contributed by the DataJoint team and the community.
-You can filter the list of available manifests by passing a regular expression pattern to the `list_manifests` function:
+You can list the available manifests using the `list_manifests` function in the Python API, and filter results by passing a regular expression pattern:

 <!-- termynal -->